dbojan/csvEdit_Esmeralda/README.md

 Installing: click on zip file, then on download on the right.
 Extract zip file, run.
 You can associate it with csv and tsv files.

-Made in vb.net (profile4), using sharpdevelop v.4.4
+Made in VB.net (profile4), using Sharpdevelop v.4.4

 To remove row:
  -select one or more cells in the row you wish to remove